All About Monitor Lizards

 The Diseases It Carries

-As we’ve already established, if you have small children or are planning to, a monitor lizard is not a wise pet choice for a variety of reasons, but there are other considerations as well.
+As we’ve already established, if you have small children or are planning to, a monitor lizard is not a wise pet choice for various reasons, but there are other considerations.
 Most people are aware of salmonella, a disease that can make you very, very sick.
-Salmonella is a broad term that can encompass over 2,000 different kinds of disease-causing bacteria.
+Salmonella is a broad term encompassing over 2,000 different kinds of disease-causing bacteria.
 You may think of it as something caused by bad food or an unhygienic lifestyle, but while this is true, reptiles (and other animals) are also major carriers of the disease.
-Monitor lizards in particular have been linked to a certain strain of salmonella.
+Monitor lizards, in particular, have been linked to a specific strain of salmonella.

 Several years ago, the Centers for Disease Control (CDC) identified a rare strain of salmonella called S. poano in the stool of an infant.
-A couple months before this discovery, a baby was brought to the hospital to be treated for bloody diarrhea, flatulence, and a temperature of 101 degrees.
-A stool sample was taken, and S. poano was found.
-The baby was treated with antibiotics and made a full recovery, but the doctors were baffled as to the original cause of the salmonella.
+A couple of months before this discovery, a baby was brought to the hospital to be treated for bloody diarrhea, flatulence, and a temperature of 101 degrees.
+A stool sample was taken, and S. Poano was found.
+The baby was treated with antibiotics and fully recovered, but the doctors were baffled as to the original cause of the salmonella.
 The parents did not have the disease, and though the child attended a daycare center three times a week, none of the other students were symptomatic.

-The doctors performed a home examination and found that the only pet living in the house during the time when the child became sick was a python.
-Doctors examined the snake and found no S. Poano present in the snake or its habitat.
-However, it was later discovered that a month before the child became sick, the family had been housing a 2-foot monitor lizard.
+The doctors performed a home examination and found that the only pet living in the house when the child became sick was a python.
+Doctors examined the snake and found no S. Poano present in it or its habitat.
+However, it was later discovered that the family had been housing a 2-foot monitor lizard a month before the child became sick.
 The parents had returned the lizard to the pet store in exchange for the snake because the lizard suffered from chronic diarrhea.

 Stool samples taken from the lizard revealed it to be the culprit.
 Though the baby was never allowed near the lizard and only the father cleaned the cage, the salmonella the lizard carried was still transferred to the infant.
-This was possible because of the method by which the cage was being cleaned.
-The cage was about waist high on the father, and he had to step into the cage to clean it.
+This was possible because of the method of cleaning the cage.
+The cage was about waist-high on the father, and he had to step into the cage to clean it.
 He did so in his bare feet, and when he stepped back out of the cage, he unwittingly tracked the disease throughout the house.

 Another possibility was that the baby contracted the disease via the heat rocks, which the father cleaned in the kitchen sink and possibly caused contamination in an area where the family prepared food.
-S. poano was first discovered in Ghana, and during the time of this infant’s difficulties with it, the only other reported cases of human infection with that particular bacterial infection stemmed from human contact with Savannah monitor lizards.
+S. Peano was first discovered in Ghana, and during this infant’s difficulties with it, the only other reported cases of human infection with that particular bacterial infection stemmed from human contact with Savannah monitor lizards.

 Overpopulation And Other Dangers

 In Florida, the Nile monitor lizard population is growing steadily.
-Despite efforts to control the population growth of the animal by trapping and relocating the creatures to more suitable environments, their presence in the state still continues to grow at an alarming rate.
-This may not seem to be a pet owner’s problem, but it is a direct result of carelessness on the part of monitor lizard owners, and it is a danger to society, particularly because the Nile monitor is one of the largest and most powerful species of monitor.
+Despite efforts to control the population growth of the animals by trapping and relocating the creatures to more suitable environments, their presence in the state continues to grow at an alarming rate.
+This may not seem to be a pet owner’s problem, but it is a direct result of carelessness on the part of monitor lizard owners, and it is a danger to society, mainly because the Nile monitor is one of the largest and most potent species of monitor.

 The problem with owning a monitor lizard as a pet often stems from the motives behind it.
 People often adopt “unique” or “exotic” animals on a whim, assuming it will be something they can talk about or show off to their friends.
-Surely, owning such an animal is a conversation starter.
-However, the problem with this impulsive attitude toward ownership of such a dangerous animal (or any animal, really) is that prospective owners do not take the time to make themselves aware of the responsibility involved.
-What many people do not realize when they purchase a monitor lizard is how large the creature may can grow to be, especially because they are so small when first adopted.
-The lizards grow incredibly fast; a Savannah monitor has been known to grow from 7 to 44 inches in the course of one year, requiring an 8’x4′ cage, and Nile monitors require double that amount of space.
+Indeed, owning such an animal is a conversation starter.
+However, the problem with this impulsive attitude toward owning such a dangerous animal (or any animal) is that prospective owners do not take the time to make themselves aware of the responsibility involved.
+When purchasing a monitor lizard, many people do not realize how large the creature may grow to be, mainly because they are so small when first adopted.
+The lizards grow incredibly fast; a Savannah monitor has been known to grow from 7 to 44 inches in one year, requiring an 8’x4′ cage, and Nile monitors require double that amount of space.

-Because new monitor owners are unaware of the dangers and responsibilities, they are often caught off guard once the animal begins to grow and behave in its natural way, and they look for a quick way to get rid of the animal.
-Sadly, the lizards are simply abandoned in local natural areas.
-This causes many problems for local wildlife, as the monitor lizard is very fertile, and its presence disrupts the delicate balance of certain ecosystems.
+Because new monitor owners are unaware of the dangers and responsibilities, they are often caught off guard once the animal begins to grow and behave naturally, and they look for a quick way to get rid of the animal.
+Sadly, the lizards are abandoned in local natural areas.
+This causes many problems for local wildlife, as the monitor lizard is very fertile, and its presence disrupts the delicate balance of specific ecosystems.

 Experts claim that the monitor lizard is a tremendously fertile breeder.
 Females are known to lay up to 30 eggs at a time, once or twice per year.
-The Nile monitor lizard is a particularly ferocious carnivore and has become a major threat to many of Florida’s endangered species, including the endangered ground owl and the gopher tortoise.
-Because of the Nile monitor lizard’s appetite for eggs, it is a threat to the alligator and the American crocodile population, as their ground nests make easy targets for the lizard.
+The Nile monitor lizard is a ferocious carnivore and has become a significant threat to many of Florida’s endangered species, including the endangered ground owl and the gopher tortoise.
+Because the Nile monitors lizards’ appetite for eggs, it threatens alligators and the American crocodile population, as their ground nests make easy targets for the lizard.

-Due to all of these factors, the monitor lizard has become a threat not only to their human owners but also to the natural world in which they are abandoned.
-They are a danger to all who live in the regions where these lizards are being imported, not only to the natural wildlife that inhabits these areas, but also to the innocent pets, children, and even adults who call these places home.
+Due to all of these factors, the monitor lizard has become a threat not only to its human owners but also to the natural world in which it is abandoned.
+It is a danger to all who live in the regions where these lizards are being imported, not only to the natural wildlife that inhabits these areas but also to the innocent pets, children, and even adults who call these places home.

 Considering A Monitor Lizard As A Pet?

-If you are considering owning a monitor lizard as a pet, you must be aware of the very apparent dangers.
-There is a risk to your health, as well as to the physical well-being of all other people and animals who live in your home and your area.
-It is not illegal to own a monitor lizard in most states, though many do require a permit to do so, so you are cautioned to pay attention not only to the safety concerns here, but also to the laws in your region.
-If you do decide to adopt a monitor lizard, be sure you are prepared to exercise extreme caution and that you are willing to keep and care for the animal for the duration of its life, which can last up to 10 years.
+If you consider owning a monitor lizard as a pet, you must be aware of the dangers.
+There is a risk to your health and the physical well-being of all other people and animals who live in your home and your area.
+It is not illegal to own a monitor lizard in most states, though many require a permit to do so, so you are cautioned to pay attention to the safety concerns here and the laws in your region.
+If you adopt a monitor lizard, be sure you are prepared to exercise extreme caution and are willing to keep and care for the animal for its life, which can last up to 10 years.